 There are a lot of things that come together to form a functioning ecosystem, but there are three cycles that are key to understanding the big picture: the water cycle, the carbon cycle and the nitrogen cycle.
 By knowing how our daily activities affect our environment, we can help reduce pollution in our own small way.
 Come learn about pollution and solutions!

-April 16: Green and Clean
+April 15 - Green and Clean

 Renewable energy sources are all around us.
-It is in the wind that blows, the shining sun, the flowing water and even the growing grass.
+It is in the wind that blows, the shining sun, the flowing water, and even the growing grass.
 We interact with sources of renewable energy every day, and this type of energy doesn't pollute the environment like non-renewable energy does.
 Come dig a little deeper and see what that's all about.

-April 23: Responsible Recycling
+April 29 - Responsible Recycling

-May 7: Wacky Weather
+May 6 - Wacky Weather

-Tornadoes, auroras, lightning, and rainbows are just a few interesting, wacky weather events that make people stop in awe.
+Tornadoes, auroras, lightning, and rainbows are just a few interesting wacky weather events that make people stop in awe.
 Come learn the science behind a few of the wackiest weather phenomena!

-May 14: Climate Zones
+May 13 - Climate Zones

-$15 per day
+Cost: $15 per day

 $45 per month